-On 30 August 2007 (the "Initial Issue Date"), the Issuer entered into a security agreement (the "Security Agreement") with Deutsche Trustee Company Limited as security trustee (the "Security Trustee"), pursuant to which the Issuer granted certain fixed and floating charge security (the "Issuer Security") to the Security Trustee for itself and on behalf of the Bond Trustee (for itself and on behalf of the Bondholders), the Bondholders, each TWUF Bond Trustee (for itself and on behalf of the relevant Secured TWUF Bondholders), the Secured TWUF Bondholders, each Financial Guarantor, the Issuer, each Liquidity Facility Provider, any Liquidity Facility Arrangers, each Finance Lessor, the Hedge Counterparties, the Liquidity Facility Agents, the Initial Credit Facility Providers, each Authorised Credit Provider (as defined below), each Agent, the Account Bank, the Cash Manager (other than when the Cash Manager is TWUL), the Standstill Cash Manager and any Additional Secured Creditors (each as defined therein) (together with the Security Trustee, the "Secured Creditors").
-On the Initial Issue Date, the Issuer entered into a Security Trust and Intercreditor Deed (the "STID") with, among others, the Security Trustee holds the Security on trust for itself and the other Secured Creditors and the Secured Creditors and the Security Trustee for itself and the other Secured Creditors and the Secured Creditors and the Security Trustee for the Secured Creditors and the Security Trustee for Secured Creditors and the Security Trustee for the Secured Creditors and the Security Trustee for the Secured Creditors and certain Secondary Market Guarantors and pursuant to which the Security Trustee holds the Security on trust for itself and the other Secured Creditors and the Security Market Guarantors agree to certain intercreditor a
+On 30 August 2007 (the "Initial Issue Date"), the Issuer entered into a security agreement (the "Security Agreement") with Deutsche Trustee Company Limited as security trustee (the "Security Trustee"), pursuant to which the Issuer granted certain fixed and floating charge security (the "Issuer Security") to the Security Trustee for itself and on behalf of the Bondholders, each TWUF Bondholders, the Bondholders, each TWUF Bondholders, each Financial Guarantor, the Issuer, each Liquidity Facility Provider, any Liquidity Facility Arrangers, each Finance Lessor, the Hedge Counterparties, the Liquidity Facility Agents, the Initial Credit Facility Agent, the Initial Credit Facility Providers, each Authorised Credit Provider (as defined below), each Agent, the Account Bank, the Cash Manager (other than when the Cash Manager is TWUL), the Standstill Cash Manager and any Additional Secured Creditors (each as defined therein) (together with the Security Trustee, the "Secured Creditors").
+On the Initial Issue Date, the Issuer entered into a Security Trust and Intercreditor Deed (the "STID") with, among others, the Security Trustee, other Secured Creditors and certain Secondary Market Guarantors and pursuant to which the Security Trustee holds the Security on trust for itself and the other Secured Creditors and the Secured Creditors and the Security Market Guarantors agree to certain intercreditor arrangements.